 Although a weekend trip to London obviously requires far less planning than an extended intercontinental vacation, there are a number of things to bear in mind.
 The following checklist provides a brief overview of the most important ones.
 These London tips are solely based on my own personal experience and are by no means exhaustive.

-1. Entry requirements for the UK: passport or ID card?
+1. Entry requirements for the UK: Do I need a visa?

 2. Plug adapters